MekhyW/CAZECAS-RoboCup_SoccerOpen_2018/README.md

 # CAZECAS - Robocup Soccer Open 2018
-###### This is a collaboration with Mackenzie high school, which invited me to participate in the development of two junior soccer robots to participate in Robocup 2018 Montreal, Canada.
+###### This is a collaboration with Mackenzie Presbyterian High School, which invited me to participate in the development of two junior soccer robots to participate in Robocup 2018 Montreal, Canada.

 ![Alpha&Beta](photo_2020-02-24_12-11-21.jpg)